Mar 17, 2021

 The 16PF (Sixteen Personality Factor Questionnaire) provides a way to assess an individual’s personality using a structured approach.
 Developed by Dr Raymond Cattel, this tool was first published in 1949.

 This assessment is used to predict behavior in the workplace, as well as performance and communication.
-Hiring managers enjoy using this tool during the recruitment process to find out how an applicant may interact with others and determine whether that person may fit well with the other personalities in the team.
+Hiring managers enjoy using this tool during the recruitment process to determine how an applicant may interact with others and whether that person may fit well with the other personalities in the team.

-Toughmindedness: Thinking style.
-Is the candidate quite realistic and objective, or are they more intuitive and creative?
+3. Toughmindedness: Thinking style.
+Is the candidate realistic and objective, or are they more intuitive and creative?

-Self-control: Structure and flexibility.
-Does this person have a flexible approach, or are they more disciplined in how they handle things?
+4. Self-control: Structure and flexibility.
+Does this person have a flexible approach, or are they more disciplined in handling things?

 Objectivity